 None of this will be easy or quick.
 But, as mediators, we have been silent, confused, reactive, and avoidant in applying our skills and knowledge of conflict resolution to the chronic social, economic and political conflicts that are impacting our response to COVID-19, and to other, equally pressing issues, for far too long, and are paying the price.

-So let us honor the dead and dying, the heroes in hospital gowns and grocery aprons, the friends and families who have suffered – and let us commit that their sacrifices shall not have been in vain, by dedicating ourselves, our energies and intentions, our knowledge and skills, to keeping these lessons alive until we have transformed them into renewed hope for a better world, and return to our old, conflicted lives, but newer, more collaborative ones enriched by learning – and not just back, but better.
+So let us honor the dead and dying, the heroes in hospital gowns and grocery aprons, the friends and families who have suffered – and let us commit that their sacrifices shall not have been in vain, by dedicating ourselves, our energies and intentions, our knowledge and skills, to keeping these lessons alive until we have transformed them into renewed hope for a better world, and not return to our old, former, conventionally conflicted lives, but newer, more collaborative ones enriched by learning.
+Not just back, but better.

 [i] Conflict Revolution: Designing Preventative Solutions for Chronic Social, Economic and Political Conflicts, Kenneth Cloke (Goodmedia Press, 2015).